Getting Pregnant After 40: Difficulty, Risks, and How to Conceive

 - Use an advanced fertility tracker like Mira to measure hormone concentrations

-- Time intercourse with your fertile window and ovulation
+- Time intercourse with your fertile window and ovulation and focus on the best positions for getting pregnant

 - Stop smoking, drinking alcohol, and using drugs